joashgobin/cs/content/c/constructs/iterative_constructs/iterative_constructs.md

 !{{./while_loops.c}}

 #### Challenge
-- Write a while loop to print the multiples of 3 from 0 to 30
+- Write a program to print the multiples of 3 from 0 to 30
-- Write a while loop to print the factors of 21
+- Write a program to print the factors of 21
-- Write a while loop to print the numbers 0 to 20 excluding 3 and 7
+- Write a program to print the numbers 0 to 20 excluding 3 and 7
-- Write a while loop which will count from 1 to a number input by the user only if that number is positive
+- Write a program which will count from 1 to a number input by the user only if that number is positive

 ## Do-while loops
 A do-while loop will *always run at least once* because the condition is checked at the end of each iteration.
 !{{./do_while_loops.c}}

+#### Challenge
+- Write a program that repeats until the user enters the correct password
+- Write a program that asks the user to say true or false to an inequality of the form **a>b** where **a** and **b** are randomly generated.
+The program ends when the user gives the wrong truth value
+- Write a program to find all of the factors of a natural number input by the user

 [The lesson on loops continues here](./iterative_constructs_part_2.md)